PizzaDAO/pizza-smartcontract/README.md

 we use rinkeby and mumbai for testnets.

 ----------------------

 # Blockchain Listener CLI

 ## Install and Run

 - install dependancies

 ```
 make environment
 ```

 or

 ```
 npm install
 ```

 Designed to run as script, install ts-node typescript interpreter globally

 ```
 npm install -g ts-node
 ```

 and set the file to be executable

 ```
 chmod +x projectRoot/app/blockchain-listener/blistener.ts
 ```

 then run script directly via path to blistener.ts script

 ```
 projectRoot/app/blockchain-listener/blistener.ts
 ```

 or install as global script

 ## Usage

 basic usage includes 3 commands/modes:

 - listen (default)
 - fetch
 - push

 All options on commands provide default values, and if no command is given the script runs the listen command by default.

 recommended usage is to continuously run the app as a service in the 'listen' mode for live processing, and intermittenly (daily?) run the app in the 'fetch' mode followed by the 'push' mode in case any events were missed by the service due to restarts or provider downtime.
 Intermittent runs can be performed via a cronjob.

 ### listen

 listen continuously monitors the blockchain for OracleRequest events.
 When an event is emitted, it is processed and the decoded cbor data, saved to disk in the data directory.
 The data is then also pushed to the pizza oven's Order API.

 can be kept alive as a service/daemon using pm2

 ```
 npm install -g pm2
 pm2 start path/to/blistener.ts
 ```

 pm2 will restart the application if it dies, or if the system is rebooted.

 ### fetch

 fetch returns all OracleRequest events (filtered by pendingRequests), decodes their cbor data, and saves them to disk in the projectRoot/app/blockchain-listener/data directory.
 Naming format is tokenId.json where the tokenId is the id of the pizza box being minted against.
 Latest block visited is stored to avoid unnecessary re-processing of events.

 ### push

 pushes json file/s stored in the data directory to the pizza oven's Order API

 For more details on usage and options, use the --help option

+## How to Fulfill pizza requests

+1. fire up the pizza oven locally
+2. run `make follower-fetch` which will add requests to the `./data/pending folder`
+3. move all of the pending requests toa `todo` folder
+4. add back ONE of the requests to the `pending folder`
+5. modify the `follower-status` and `follower-fulfill` functions in the makefile to target the token id you put in the pending folder
+6. run `make follower-status` to cache the status on your local machine
+7. run `make follower-render` to kick off the render cycle in the pizza oven for that one token
+8. once the oven completes, run `make follower-status` again to synchronize the blockchain state
+9. run `make follower-fulfill` to complete the order delivery on-chain
+10. copy the token .json file from the `pending` folder to the `complete` folder and commit it
+11. repeat for all pending orders